W427697/Discord-/docs/configure/telemetry.md

 ## What about sensitive information?

 We take your privacy and our security very seriously.
 We perform additional steps to ensure that secure data (e.g., environment variables or other forms of sensitive data) **do not** make their way into our analytics.
-You can view all the information we collect by setting the `STORYBOOK_TELEMETRY_DEBUG` to `1` to print out the information gathered.
+You can view all the information we collect by setting the `STORYBOOK_DEBUG_TELEMETRY` to `1` to print out the information gathered.
 For example:

 <!-- prettier-ignore-start -->